 \subsubsection{Transition from MI to SF phase}

 As an indicator of the quench dynamics, the temporal evolution of $|\Phi|=\sum_{p,q}|\phi_{p,q}|/N_s$ and $N_v$ during the quench, for $\tau_Q = 100$ are shown in Fig. \ref{phi_nv}.
 Here $N_s$ denotes the number of lattice sites.
-In the initial stages of the quench dynamics, $|\Phi|$ is close to zero ($\sim 10^{-4}$), and remains so till $\hat{t}$.
-In the equilibrium MI state $|\Phi|$ is zero but in the quench dynamics it is finite due to the fluctuations added in the initial state preparation.
+In the initial stages of the quench dynamics, $|\Phi|$ is close to zero ($\sim 10^{-3}$) and remains so until $\hat{t}$.
+In the equilibrium MI state, $|\Phi|$ is zero, but in the quench dynamics it is finite due to the fluctuations added in the initial-state preparation.
 As the QCP is crossed at $t=0$, the system ought to evolve into SF phase ($t>0$) and acquire a larger $|\Phi|$.
-But, as the system is still in the impulse domain, the $|\Phi|$ remains small till it ends at $\hat{t}$.
+But, as the system is still in the impulse domain, the $|\Phi|$ remains small until it ends at $\hat{t}$.
 Post $\hat{t}$, there is an exponential increase of $|\Phi|$, which is discernible from the plot in Fig. \ref{phi_nv}.
-After the exponential increase, the $|\Phi|$ settles to a steady state value.
+After the exponential increase, the $|\Phi|$ settles to a steady-state value.

 The snapshots of $|\phi_{p,q}|$ at different times are shown in Fig. \ref{phi_snap}.
-The small values of $|\phi_{p,q}|$ at initial time $t = -\tau_Q$ is as shown in Fig. \ref{phi_snap} (a).
+The small values of $|\phi_{p,q}|$ at initial time $t = -\tau_Q$ is as shown in Fig. \ref{phi_snap}(a).
 The figure also indicates the fluctuations present in the values of $|\phi_{p,q}|$.
-The Fig. \ref{phi_snap} (b) shows the formation SF domains at $\hat{t}$ when the system re-enter the adiabatic domain.
+The Fig. \ref{phi_snap}(b) shows the formation SF domains at $\hat{t}$ when the system re-enter the adiabatic domain.
 The domains can be easily counted using our method.
 When $J/U$ is further increased, these domains grow in size, and merge through the phase ordering process.
-This is visible from the Fig. \ref{phi_snap} (c)-(d), in these figures $|\phi_{p,q}|$ is almost uniform.
+This is visible from the Figs. \ref{phi_snap} (c) and \ref{phi_snap}(d), in these figures $|\phi_{p,q}|$ is almost uniform.

 The evolution of defect density $N_v$ is complimentary to that of $|\Phi|$.
 At the initial stages of the quench, $N_v$ is high ($\approx 2200$), this is due to the large phase fluctuations added to the initial state.
 It decrease after the system crosses QCP.
 This happens as the SF domains begin to form and phase coherence within the domains prevent the presence of a vortex inside a domain.
 As time progresses, the phase ordering takes places, and these domains merge.
 The domain merger results in the annihilation of the vortex-antivortex pairs, further reducing $N_v$.
-This is discernible from the Fig. \ref{phi_nv}.
+This is discernible from Fig. \ref{phi_nv}.